ilshad/layout/README.md

 - map of custom params you might want to pass into the layout template.
 They are under key `:layout` in Ring handler's response.

-For example, how to add `title` layout param form Ring handler:
+Say we want to add `title` layout param form Ring handler and pass it into layout template:

 ```clojure
 (defn frontpage